 A Worship Service should speak to both.

-So we align ourselves with the ancient church whenever possible (we tend to be liturgical, to celebrate old truths).
-But we try hard to do so in a way that is cogent to the questions our culture is asking (down to earth and relevant).
+So we align ourselves with the ancient church whenever possible (we are gently liturgical, we celebrate old truths).
+But we seek to to do so in a way that speaks to the questions our culture is asking (honest answers for honest questions).

 It's probably easier to experience than to explain.
 The best way to do that is to visit.
-We see ourselves as a collective of “house churches” - one church, scattered all over the city, worshipping together on Sundays at 10am.
-Yes, we offer zoom, but really it’s best to join us in person.
+We see ourselves as a collection of “house churches” - one church, with clusters in and around Austin, TX, worshipping together on Sundays at 10am.